Samson-Jeyanthan/talents-explore-static/README.md

 # Live Preview

-This project is in live, please check by clicking this link [Talents Explore](https://talentsexplore.com/)
+This project is in live, please check by clicking this link [https://talentsexplore.com/](https://talentsexplore.com/)

 # Getting Started with Create React App